IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 When you have completed this code pattern, you will understand how to:

-* Build a state of the art Long Short Term Memory(LSTM) prediction models using IBM Cloud Pak for Data Jupyter Notebook
+* Build classification and time-series models in IBM Cloud Pak for Data Watson Studio Jupyter notebooks.
-* Visualize the actual vs predicted values in IBM Cloud Pak for Data Cognos Dashboard Embedded
+* Visualize data in IBM Cloud Pak for Data Cognos Dashboard Embedded.
-* Build and compare different time-series models with no code in IBM Cloud Pak for Data AutoAI Experiments
+* Build and compare different classification models in IBM Cloud Pak for Data AutoAI Experiments.

 ![architecture](doc/source/images/architecture.png)